ChristosBaboulis/react-redux-app/README.md

 - Integrated ESLint for consistent linting
 - Set up Prettier for automatic code formatting
 - Added GitHub Actions (CI) for lint and build validation on push
+- Configured Husky to run Prettier on every commit (pre-commit hook)